Steve-Fenton/astro-accelerator/src/pages/features/search.md

 You can place markdown content in your search page that will appear above the search form.

+## Search dialog

+You can enable a search dialog, which will open a modal dialog to perform the search without leaving the page.

+This is enabled with the [search feature flag](/features/flags/#search).

 ## Search data

 The search URLs in `search.json` are fully qualified, which means you can ingest the data into an alternative search technology.